jcarterlab/Risky-Business/R/Risky-Business.md

 **2) Regex:**

-Regex strings (including keywords, actor/action combinations and hyperbolic situations) are used to create a series word banks.
+Regex strings (including keywords, actor/action combinations and hyperbolic situations) are used to create a series of word banks.

 **3) Labeling:**